Consideration of Bill, not amended in the Public Bill Committee

 “that the offer will only get worse”.

-The Minister mentioned the lifting of the pay cap, but we know that there are delays and considerable uncertainty as to what it will actually mean.
+The Minister mentioned the lifting of the pay cap, but we know that there are delays and considerable uncertainty about what it will actually mean.
 Satisfaction with basic rates of pay and pension benefits are at their lowest levels ever recorded—barely one third of service personnel are satisfied with their basic pay—and after seven years of below-inflation pay rises, it is high time to take decisive action and give our personnel a meaningful pay rise.

 We learned last week that the Government would be carrying out a fresh defence review due to report in the summer.
 This represents a unique opportunity to address some of the real challenges we face around personnel numbers.
 Despite widespread speculation about further cuts to our defence capabilities, including to the Royal Marines, I sincerely hope that the Government will take the opportunity afforded by the review to invest in our armed forces and ensure they have the resources they need.
 They will find considerable support on the Opposition Benches if they are successful in this endeavour.
 Returning to Third Reading, however, I reiterate our support for the Bill.